geoconnections-rjc/RLC_DOCS/docs/pond_loop.md

 **Name:** The name given to the Pond Loop design, saved in the GHEX section within the sidebar navigation panel.
 Use the name to differentiate between multiple designs for comparison.

 ##Pond Details

-**Describe the body of water in which you will install your loopfield.**<br>
+**Describe the body of water in which you will install your loopfield.**

 **Is a Flowing Body of Water:** Select this box if the pond loop will be placed in a moving body of water (such as a river or stream).
 The default setting for this field is false, meaning the pond loop will be placed in a static body of water (such as a lake or pond with no inflow/outflow).
-This box modifieds the lower limit allowed for the Pond Temperature Heating input field.<br>
+This box modifies the lower limit allowed for the Pond Temperature Heating input field.

 **Pond Condition:** The condition of the water in the reservoir at the loop installation depth.
-The selection is used to determine the increased heat transfer resistance due to fouling on the outside surface of the pipe.<br>
+The selection is used to determine the increased heat transfer resistance due to fouling on the outside surface of the pipe.

 ##Fouling Factors for Pond Loop Coils
 <table cellspacing="0" cellpadding="0">